 How To Tie A Tie: The Pursuit Of The Perfect Knot

 Tying a tie to perfect detail makes all the difference in the way a man looks.
-For example, a simple touch such as a dimple in a tie can add both sophistication and depth to one man’s outfit, while another’s childish knot can add the look of a clip-on from the fifth grade.
+A simple touch such as a dimple in a tie can add both sophistication and depth to one man’s outfit, while another’s childish knot can add the look of a clip-on from the fifth grade.

-Maybe you’ve never learned how to tie a tie.
+Maybe you’ve never been taught how to tie a tie properly.
 Maybe you’re just out of practice.
-Maybe you wear one to work each day, but want a fresh trick or two to upgrade your style.
+Maybe you wear one to work each day but want a fresh trick or two to upgrade your style.
 Where ever you are, I’m sure you can learn something today.

 How many different knots do you know?